 Let say an image has a cat in it and it doesn't really matter where the cat is in the image, it's still an image with a cat.
 If the network has to learn about cats in the left corner and about cats in the right corner, independently, that's a lot of work that it has to do.
 But objects and images are largely the same whether they're on the left or on the right of the picture.
 That's what's called translation invariance.

 The way of achieving this in the networks is called weight sharing.
-When network know that two inputs can contain the same kind of information, then it can share the weights and train the weights jointly for those inputs. it is a very important idea.
+When network know that two inputs can contain the same kind of information, then it can share the weights and train the weights jointly for those inputs.
+It is a very important idea.
 Statistical invariants, are things that don't change on average across time or space, are everywhere.
 For images, the idea of weight sharing will get us to study convolutional networks.
 For text and sequences in general, it will lead us to recurrent neural networks.